BEST : A decision tree algorithm that handles missing values: Missing values

-Finally, if the missingness $\mathbf{M}$ depends on missing values $\mathbf{M} \not\!\perp\!\!\!\perp \text{X}^{na}$, we say that the data is missing not at random (MNAR).
-We will see that the dependence relationship between $\mathbf{M}$ and $\mathbf{X}$ has a considerable effect on the efficiency of the many missing values techniques that exist.
-In the next few sections we will establish under which of these relationship our proposed algorithm outperforms the current techniques.
+Finally, if the missing data is neither MCAR nor MAR, we say that the data is missing not at random (MNAR).
+We will see that the relationship between $\mathbf{M}$ and $\mathbf{X}$ has a considerable effect on the efficiency of the missing values techniques that exist.
+In the sections to come we will test our algorithms under these various missing data structures.